MaterializeInc/materialize/doc/developer/design/20210505_kafka_keys_in_sql.md

 would now have to deal with a niche alternative usage.
 Changing to `AS KEY VALUE` would force a rewrite or intermediate view if a user realizes that they need data from the key after already using a topic for awhile.

+### Alternative semantics: Always provide key and value fields

+Semantically it would be fine to (semantically) always allow access to key fields and then rely on the use (or not) of that column to drive the instantiation of the key.

+The largest downsides that I see to this philosophy are:

+* Backwards-compatibility: `SELECT *`-type queries will change the semantics of which columns they present.
+Especially undesirable for things like debezium, where the key is afaik always a duplicated subset of the value fields.
+* Ergonomically: I think that for this to be an unambiguous API we would require that key and value were always presented as the `key`/`value` record syntax from the previous alternative, which would be both more annoying (for users and for docs) and an even larger backcompat change.

 ## Open questions